-Geographical area - PacificSource has direct and indirect provider contracts to offer services to members in Oregon, Idaho, Montana, and bordering communities in southwest Washington.
+Geographical area - PacificSource has direct and indirect provider contracts to offer services to members in specific geographic regions.
 PacificSource also has an agreement with a nationwide provider network to offer medical services to members while traveling throughout the United States.